githubyuto0919745/startup/README.md

 I am going to use the required technologies in the following ways.

->- **HTML** - Create the structured layout for the search form, results, and user login page
+>- **HTML** -Build the structure for input forms (height, weight, food logs) and display nutrition analysis results.

 >- **CSS** - Design a clear and simple interface, and style the logo in an appealing way.

->- **React** - Build components for the search form, flight detials,and date selection, and handle routing between login, search, and results pages.
+>- **React** -Create reusable components for logging food, displaying RDA results, and navigating between pages (login, dashboard, history).
->- **Service** - Manage backend logic for login, logout, registeration, and flight searches by date.
+>- **Service** - Handle backend logic for user authentication, food database queries, and RDA calculations.
 >- **DB/Login**
-- Store user accounts, login credentials, and flight search history.
+- Store user profiles, login credentials, daily logs, and historical nutrition data securely.
->- **WebSocket** - Enable real-time updates, such as price changes.
+>- **WebSocket** - Provide real-time updates for shared or collaborative features (e.g., live progress sharing or quick syncing across devices).

 ## 🚀 AWS deliverable